hallzy/mozilla-hardening/README.md

 # Mozilla Hardening

+This repo was last updated when the ghacks-user-js repo was at commit:
+08a5410b88b9ae5a71614ed7dffb4bd2d805e6a5

+## Intro

 Please remember to backup your prefs.js file before adding the user.js file to your profile!
 If these configs break websites that you frequent it will be harder to undo if you don't backup the prefs.js file.